edenpro2/DroneManagementSystem/README.md

 Bonuses and personal additions are in the word doc files accordingly

 ## Bonuses
-* Location coordinates in sexagesimal format, for user readability
+* Location coordinates in sexagesimal/base-60 format, for user readability
 * Option that picks the coordinates of any point and prints distance from a base or client to this point
 * In all windows, prevent the window from being closed "by force" by